2023-02-17

 Those handful of lines establish an in universe for the escalation of threat; Rita Repulsa can’t start with the heavy hitters, she has to send in the Putties first.
 Only a handful more lines need to be added to create symmetry.
 To lock the player characters into the same pattern of escalation.

-As miraculous as the our heroes use to fight back are they are sadly just that; miracles, things that shouldn’t be possible and normally wouldn’t be if not for the damage our enemies have down to reality.
+As miraculous as the powers our heroes use to fight back are they are sadly just that; miracles, things that shouldn’t be possible and normally wouldn’t be if not for the damage our enemies have done to reality.

 It’s this parallelism that first drew me to this setting, the idea that the abilities of both the player characters and the threats would be capped by the same environmental condition seemed like the perfect way to blend the two genres.
 The idea that incursions break down the fabric of reality, making the impossible possible, feels very appropriate for a cosmic horror tale.
 But it also completely justifies a sentai series repeats the same steps every episode.